Contact me for feedback or questions! I reply to everyone.

 Solutions to bullying are not simple.
 Bullying prevention approaches that show the most promise confront the problem from many angles.
 They involve the entire school community—students, families, administrators, teachers, and staff such as bus drivers, nurses, cafeteria and front office staff—in creating a culture of respect.
 Zero tolerance and expulsion are not effective approaches.

 A culture of respect?
 Is this some kind of satire that I've missed?
-How does school respect the child at all when it's stuck in a cage, not allowed to stand up, speak when not prompted to by its master (the teacher), or make literally any of its own decisions for the whole duration of schooling?
+How does school respect the child at all when its autonomy is completely taken away?

-Is it so surprising that the bullying that is done by the teachers against the students (e.g screaming at them because they couldn't answer some question the teacher had) is then repeated by the students against the other students?
-Don't forget that the student is forced to meet up with its bullies every day during class.
+Don't forget that - in school - the student is forced to meet up with its bullies every day during class or the breaks.
 So, the kid has no way to use the simplest anti-bully strategy possible, which is to just avoid them.
 Contrary to the government's claims, the bullying solutions are indeed very simple.
-Just stop shoving the kids into the torture chamber known as school!
+Just stop shoving kids into the torture chamber known as school!
 Without the perfect bullying environment that the school provides, the issue's prevalence will be heavily reduced.

 What is the real point of school?

-Okay, this has been rotting here for way too long, so I want to get to the point.
-School is designed to make people tolerate abuse and not resist - "education" provides plausible deniability.
-This is why it's so important to prevent the kids from standing, talking, or making any of their own decisions.
-Because this is the kind of populace the elites want.
-The one that takes their vaccines, works their shitty jobs, votes for their abusive rulers - all without a squeak.
-And ten years of obedience training in school creates exactly such people.
+The point of all this is to create a populace that takes their vaccines, works their shitty jobs, and votes for their abusive rulers - all without a squeak.
+And ten years of obedience training in school creates exactly such people; who now believe there is only one way to live - the one the elites have thrown in front of their faces.
 "Education" is an almost perfect excuse, since who doesn't want their kid to be "educated"?
 But when you dig deep into it, no real learning happens in school - so we have to seek explanation elsewhere.
 And obedience training provides the perfect one.

 "But kids need school for socialization!"